susuhahnml/awsome-factory-associator/README.md

 const factory = require("awsome-factory-associator");
 ```

-For factories to be defined you have to load them using using the following command once.
+For factories to be defined you have to load them using the following command once.
 We advise you to do so in the `bootstrap.test.js` file.
 ``` javascript
 factory.load();